Montalcino: Other sights

-Culture

-In 2010, the Festa Europea Della Musica had its first edition in Montalcino, to promote tourism and the produce, especially wine, of the region.
-Associated with the Fête de la Musique, created in 1981 in Paris to celebrate music and musicians, the Festa was incorporated into the Italian Minister of Culture's agenda in 1994, and has since spread across Italy.

 Frazioni

 The municipality is formed by the municipal seat of Montalcino and the towns and villages (frazioni) of Camigliano, Castelnuovo dell'Abate, Montisi, San Giovanni d'Asso, Sant'Angelo in Colle, Sant'Angelo Scalo and Torrenieri.
 Other notable villages include Argiano, La Croce, Lucignano d'Asso, Monte Amiata Scalo, Montelifré, Monterongriffoli, Pieve a Pava, Pieve a Salti, Poggio alle Mura, Tavernelle, Vergelle and Villa a Tolli.

+Municipal government

+Montalcino is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
+Since 1995 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
+The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

+Since 1995 the mayor of Montalcino is directly elected by citizens, originally every four, then every five years.
+The current mayor is Silvio Franceschelli (PD), elected on 7 May 2012 with 80.3% of votes, re-elected on 12 June 2017 with 74.2% of votes and re-elected again for a third term on 13 June 2022 with 80.3% of votes.

 Honorary citizens

 People awarded the honorary citizenship of Montalcino are: